A good cup of coffee.

 When I think of home, I think of my garden, my husband, my cat and dog.

 Standing on the balcony of my house, I can just see the Santa Monica Pier with its ferris wheel – the size of a Cheerio.

 Having a granddaughter who makes me see everything all over again – as if for the first time.

-Living with our cat Tiger and our dog Chloe, who happen to be the same color and love each other like brother and sister.
+Living with our cat Lincoln and our dog Chloe, who happen to be the same color and love each other like brother and sister.